Tom Egberink

 Tom Egberink (born 22 December 1992) is a Dutch wheelchair tennis player.
 Egberink is a major champion, having won the 2012 Wimbledon Championships in doubles, and a two-time Paralympic medalist, with a silver and bronze from singles and doubles, respectively, at the 2020 Tokyo Paralympics.

 Match highlights

-On the 2012 Wimbledon Championships he was playing doubles with Michaël Jérémiasz of France against two-time Wimbledon champions Robin Ammerlaan and Ronald Vink both of which were from the Netherlands as well.
-The match started with a 5–2 lead which ended with 6–4 due to the opponents constant errors.
+On the 2012 Wimbledon Championships he played doubles with Michaël Jérémiasz of France against two-time Wimbledon champions Robin Ammerlaan and Ronald Vink, both of whom were from the Netherlands as well.
+The match started with a 5–2 lead which ended with 6–4 due to the opponents' errors.
 The second set brought even more victory for Egberink and Jeremiasz with the score of 2–1.
-Unfortunately, the rain got in a way when they were 40–0 in the fourth game.
-After the game resumed an hour later Egberink and Jeremiasz won the first point but the opponents got the point next as well.
+The rain got in a way when they were 40–0 in the fourth game.
+The game resumed an hour later.
 In the second set the Dutch duo was unable to control forehands resulting in 6–2 win for Tom and Michael in the second set.